axibase/atsd/tutorials/getting-started.md

 ![](./resources/metric-search.png)

-The metric editor provides more built-in fields compared to entities because the concept of metric is shared by many domains and fields such as units, value range, precision, seasonality, etc. are commonly required.
+The **Metric Editor** provides more built-in fields compared to entities because the concept of metric is shared by many domains and fields such as units, value range, precision, seasonality, etc. are commonly required.

 Set **Label** to `Temperature` and set fields as follows: